dcunited001/dcunited001.github.io/_posts/2016-07-07-american-eros-or-how-to-fell-a-souley.md

 Another heartbeat.
 No, that can't be right.
 What was I doing?
 Her voice?
 Who was it?
 I didn't know her.
 Or did I?
-My subconscious starts comparing the imprint in my phonological loop, restreaming it and transforming it in the endohelian cortex, trying to understand: who's image is this?
-Not image, but voiceprint?
+My subconscious starts comparing the imprint in my phonological loop, restreaming it and transforming it in the auditory cortex, trying to understand: who's image is this?
+Not image, but voiceprint.

 My observer is unaware, but my subconsious halts all other background processes, solely to resolve this one question.
 Do I know her?